 Non-EU expats planning on staying for more than 90 days and working in Greece will need a type D visa (also known as a National Visa).
 This visa requires an official offer of employment from a Greek business.

-In order to provide such an offer, the business needs to submit paperwork to the authorities proving that the work cannot be done by a Greek national or EU citizen.
-Once approval is obtained, the business is then able to issue an official offer of employment to be used in the expat's type D visa application.
+To provide such an offer, the business needs to submit paperwork to the authorities proving that the work cannot be done by a Greek national or EU citizen.
+Once approval is obtained, the business can issue an official offer of employment to be used in the expat’s type D visa application.

 Residence and work permits

-Once in Greece, non-EU expats will need to apply for a residence and work permit which enables them to live in Greece and do a specific job for a specific employer.
-The application must be made within a month of arrival, but it is a lengthy process, so it's recommended that expats apply as soon after arrival as possible.
+Once in Greece, non-EU expats must apply for a residence and work permit, which enables them to live in Greece and do a specific job for a specific employer.
+The application must be made within a month of arrival, but it is a lengthy process, so it’s recommended that you apply as soon after arrival as possible.

-Before applying, applicants will have to obtain a Greek tax number (AFM) from their nearest tax office.
-They will also need to obtain a social security number (AMKA) from the local Social Security Institute (IKA) or the Citizens' Service Centre (KEP).
+Before applying, you must obtain a Greek tax number (AFM) from your nearest tax office.
+They must also obtain a social security number (AMKA) from the local Social Security Institute (IKA) or the Citizens’ Service Centre (KEP).

 Expats from the EU who want to stay in Greece for more than three months only need to apply for a certificate of registration at their local foreign bureau.
 This requires a valid passport, proof of residence and proof of sufficient income or maintenance funds.